Ltmyth/encrypta/README.md

 # encrypta
-Python scripts for aes, rsa, and lsb encryption
+Python scripts for aes, rsa, and lsb image encryption